Cristóbal Gómez de Sandoval, 1st Duke of Uceda

 Document of 1611 by which Philip III grants Cristóbal Gómez de Sandoval, first duke of Uceda, the right to tax the town of Uceda and lands under the Duke's jurisdiction.

 Cristóbal Gómez de Sandoval-Rojas y de la Cerda, known as the Duque de Uceda (Duke of Uceda), but also titled second marquis of Cea, fifth marquis of Denia, and knight of the order of Santiago (1581 – 31 May 1624 in Alcalá de Henares) was the official minister of state, also known as the valido or valued one, for King Philip III of Spain.
 He engineered the exile of his father the Duke of Lerma, from the court, and his own succession to the position.

 Biography

 Son of Francisco Gómez de Sandoval y Rojas, Duke of Lerma and Catalina de la Cerda, main lady in waiting for the Queen consort Margaret of Austria.
 His birthdate and place are unclear, and placed between 1577 and 1581.
-Cristóbal married in 1597 with Mariana de Padilla Manrique, daughter of Martín de Padilla Manrique, first count of Santa Gadea and Adelantado Mayor of Castile.
+In 1597 Cristóbal married Mariana de Padilla Manrique, daughter of Martín de Padilla Manrique, first count of Santa Gadea and Adelantado Mayor of Castile.
 Her mother was Luisa Manrique de Lara, eighth Countess of Buendía.
-They had seven children, three of which reached adult age, including:
+They had seven children, three of whom reached adult age, including: